-Benarah Sanford, BSN, RN, is a second year Psychiatric Mental Health Nurse Practitioner (PMHNP) student at the University of South Alabama.
+Benarah Sanford, MSN, RN, graduated from the Psychiatric Mental Health Nurse Practitioner (PMHNP) program at the University of South Alabama.
 She earned her Bachelor of Science in Nursing from the University of Central Florida.
 She believes that continuous learning will enhance the quality of care that she will be able to provide to her patients.

 Ms. Sanford’s career in nursing has been defined by compassion, dedication, and cultural sensitivity.
 She has experience as a nurse in mental health specialties including crisis stabilization, milieu therapy, Assertive Community Treatment (ACT), behavioral health case management, and substance use treatment including detoxification.